Sex Therapy Training

 - Discuss the basic concepts of sex therapy and common treatment models

-- Describe treatment directives for common sexual dysfunctions
+- Describe treatment directives for 3 common male and female sexual dysfunctions

-- Discuss errors to avoid when practicing sex therapy
+- Discuss at least 3 errors to avoid when practicing sex therapy

-- Explain how commitment and marriage affect sexuality
+- Explain at least 3 ways commitment and marriage affect sexuality

-- Identify how pregnancy, labor, and parenthood affect sexuality
+- Identify 3 ways that pregnancy, labor, and parenthood affect sexuality

 The CHS Sex Therapy Training Course will be held at Antioch University.
 All mental health professionals are welcome!